On the super-Liouville equations on the sphere: Bounds and estimates for compactness

+Thus the spinor \(\psi\) is pointwise bounded by an expression involving \(u\) and the values of \(h_1\) and \(h_2\).
+This yields the desired control of \(\psi\) by the scalar function \(u\). \begin{remark} Recall the Sobolev embedding theorem (\ref{embedding}) for spinors, where \(q=4\) is the critical integrable exponent.
+By Theorem \ref{thm-principle}, \(\|\psi\|_{L^4}\) is controlled by \(\int_M e^{2u}{\text{d}{v}}\).
+When \(M\) is the sphere \(\mathbb{S}^2\), as can be seen from the following computation, the quantity \(\int_{\mathbb{S}^2} e^{2u}{\text{d}{v}}\) plays a particularly important role in the estimates. \end{remark}

-In this section, we primarily perform estimates on the solutions and utilize them to establish the compactness results.
-We first employ the spectral properties of the Dirac operator to derive estimates for solutions of the equation (\ref{general}), with particular attention to the positive and negative parts of the spinor separately, thereby obtaining a uniform bound for the spinor component of solutions.
+Next we employ the spectral properties of the Dirac operator to derive estimates for solutions to equation (\ref{general}) on the sphere $\mathbb{S}^2$, with particular attention to the positive and negative parts of the spinor separately, thereby obtaining a uniform Sobolev bound for the spinor component of solutions.